Pacific War: Guadalcanal

 During the campaign, most of the Japanese aircraft based in the South Pacific were redeployed to the defense of Guadalcanal.
-Many were lost in engagements with the Allied air forces, and the Japanese were largely unable to rescue their downed pilots in the region, attriting their pool of experienced combat airmen.
+Many were lost in engagements with the Allied air forces, and the Japanese were largely unable to rescue their downed pilots in the region, subjecting their pool of experienced combat airmen to high rates of attrition.

 Japanese ground forces launched repeated attacks on heavily defended American positions around Henderson Field, but were repulsed with high casualties.
 To sustain these offensives, resupply to IJA forces on Guadalcanal was carried out by Japanese convoys at night, termed the "Tokyo Express" by the Allies.
 The convoys were challenged by American naval forces with increasing intensity as the campaign wore on, and the IJA troops on Guadalcanal began to suffer from disease and malnutrition as their lines of supply from the IJN were constricted.
-The multiple fleet battles involving heavier ships, as well as daytime carrier battles, resulted in the waters north of Guadalcanal becoming known as "Ironbottom Sound", due the dozens of ships from both sides that were sunk in the area.
+The multiple fleet battles involving heavier ships, as well as daytime carrier battles, resulted in the waters north of Guadalcanal becoming known as "Ironbottom Sound", due to the dozens of ships from both sides that were sunk in the area.
 Over the course of the campaign, however, the Allies were much better able to replace their losses than the Japanese, and by late 1942 the Japanese decided to abandon Guadalcanal.
 The Japanese evacuated their remaining troops from the island and withdrew in February 1943.
 Over six months, the Japanese had committed their forces to Guadalcanal piecemeal, and had proved unable to withstand the attrition of such an protracted and intense campaign.
 The battle had painfully exposed the internal rifts and rivalries that divided the Japanese military regime, and frequently paralyzed its ability to craft coherent strategies and react dynamically to challenges by Allied forces.

-Ultimately, nearly 20,000 Japanese soldiers died on Guadalcanal, compared to just over 7,000 Americans.
+Compared to just over 7,000 American deaths, over 25,000 Japanese soldiers died on Guadalcanal, of which 15,000 had starved to death.
 The Japanese had also lost a significant number of transports and experienced aircrew, valuable assets that they could not easily or quickly replace.
+Furthermore, the attrition on Guadalcanal drained so many Japanese resources that they were forced to cancel Operation Gogo, their planned strike into the Sichuan Basin to overthrow the Chinese Nationalist government.
 Victory on Guadalcanal provided a significant boost to Allied morale, and had awarded them the strategic initiative in the Pacific theater.